-- Apprentices intentionally providing inaccurate or misleading submissions of declaration forms and/or other evidence, within the Gateway process, or during the EPA - Apprentices offering a bribe of any type to invigilators, employer or provider staff or CMI staff (Independent Apprenticeship Assessors or Internal Quality Assurers) - Use of unauthorised material or devices during the assessment - Breaching the invigilation conditions, including inappropriate behaviour - Plagiarism failure to acknowledge sources properly and/or the submission of another person's work as if it were the Apprentice's own - Collusion with others when an assessment must be completed by individual Apprentices and/or evidence must relate to that individual Apprentice - Copying from another Apprentice (including using ICT to do so) - Impersonation assuming the identity of another Apprentice or a Apprentice asking another person to assume their identity during an assessment - Inclusion of inappropriate, offensive, discriminatory or obscene material in assessment evidence.
+- Apprentices intentionally providing inaccurate or misleading submissions of declaration forms and/or other evidence, within the Gateway process, or during the EPA - Apprentices offering a bribe of any type to invigilators, employer or provider staff or CMI staff (Independent Apprenticeship Assessors or Internal Quality Assurers) - Use of unauthorised material or devices during the assessment - Breaching the invigilation conditions, including inappropriate behaviour - Plagiarism failure to acknowledge sources properly and/or the submission of another person's work as if it were the Apprentice's own - Failure to declare or appropriately cite the use of AI tools - Collusion with others when an assessment must be completed by individual Apprentices and/or evidence must relate to that individual Apprentice - Copying from another Apprentice (including using ICT to do so) - Impersonation assuming the identity of another Apprentice or a Apprentice asking another person to assume their identity during an assessment - Inclusion of inappropriate, offensive, discriminatory or obscene material in assessment evidence.
 This includes vulgarity and swearing that is outside of the context of the assessment, or any material of a discriminatory nature (including racism, sexism and homophobia) - Inappropriate behaviour during an end-point assessment that causes disruption.
 This includes shouting and/or aggressive behaviour or language and having an unauthorised electronic device that causes a disturbance